kunalbhatia2601/deepface/README.md

-# Emotion Detection API
+# Face Analysis API

-This is a FastAPI application that provides real-time emotion detection using the DeepFace library.
+This is a FastAPI application that provides real-time face analysis using the DeepFace library.

+## Features

+- **Emotion Detection**: Analyze facial expressions to detect emotions
+- **Live Face Analysis**: Real-time analysis of faces via webcam feed
+- **Extended Analysis**: Detect age, gender, and ethnicity in addition to emotions

 ## Setup